adrofa/eyes_classifier/README.md

 ### Hypothesis 5
 * I will try to overcome overfitting by improving augmentation;
-* I will reduce `patience` parameter in the LR-scheduler.
+* I will reduce the `patience` parameter in the LR-scheduler.
 Rationale:
-  * I noticed that the valid-loss starts to decrease after reduce-lr-on-plateu,
+  * I noticed that the valid-loss starts to decrease after reduce-lr-on-plateau,
     <u>even if it was rising for several epochs before</u>.

 Config-file: